htmlcsstoimage/ruby-client/README.md

 Ruby client for the [HTML/CSS to Image API](https://htmlcsstoimage.com).

-Generate a png, jpg or webp images with Ruby.
+Generate png, jpg or webp images with Ruby.
 Renders exactly like Google Chrome.

 ## Installation